-The following discussion of operating results is intended to help the reader understand the results of operations and financial condition of the Company, as well as individual segments, for the year ended December 31, 2020 as compared to the year ended December 31, 2019, and for the year ended December 31, 2019 compared to December 31, 2018.
+The following discussion of operating results is intended to help the reader understand the results of operations and financial condition of the Company, as well as individual segments, for the year ended December 31, 2019 as compared to the year ended December 31, 2018.
 Given the nature of our business, we believe revenue and earnings from operations are most relevant to an understanding of our performance at a business and segment level.
 Our operating cycle is lengthy and involves various types of production contracts and varying delivery schedules.
 Accordingly, operating results in a particular year may not be indicative of future operating results.